A voxel-level approach to brain age prediction: A method to assess regional brain aging: Discussion

 \section{Discussion}

-The proposed voxel-level brain age prediction model outperforms the baseline on two independent test sets while having a simple and straightforward preprocessing pipeline.
-Diverging from the baseline \citep{popescu2021local}, the proposed methodology introduces two significant modifications.
-First, the baseline uses non-linear registration as a pre-processing step, registering all T1-weighted images to the MNI atlas, an average atlas representative of a healthy brain.
+The proposed voxel-level brain age prediction model outperforms the baseline \nw{U-net voxel-wise prediction model} on two independent test sets \nw{achieving an error reduction of greater than 30\% on both} while having a simple and straightforward preprocessing pipeline.
+Diverging from the baseline \citep{popescu2021local}, the proposed methodology, \nw{initially introduced in our previous work \cite{gianchandani2023}}, presents two significant modifications.
+First, the baseline uses non-linear registration as a pre-processing step, registering all T1-weighted images to the MNI \nw{template}, an average atlas representative of a healthy brain.
 We hypothesized that each brain structure is unique in terms of shape, size, and structural features and the uniqueness is crucial for brain age estimation.
-Non-linear registration can modify the uniqueness that each brain volume holds and information is lost in the process.
-Following the same, non-registered images are used as input to the proposed model.
+Non-linear registration can modify the uniqueness that each brain volume holds and information is lost in the process. \nw{Linear registration can also introduce small smoothening effects to the features of the MR image during translational and rotational changes.} Following the same, non-registered images are used as input to the proposed model.
 This helps retain the original shape, size, and structural features in the truest form possible to be used to predict voxel-level brain age.
-Second, the baseline uses GM and WM masks obtained from the non-linearly registered images as input to the model, \textit{i.e.}, whole T1-weighted volumes are not fed into the network.
-Previous research has shown the relevance of CSF in the aging process \citep{houston2023aging,may1990cerebrospinal} and hence, the proposed methodology utilizes skull-stripped T1-weighted volumes (GM, WM, and CSF) as input to the model.
-Segmentation of GM, WM, and CSF is added as one of the output tasks to the proposed model which also contributes to the interpretability analysis.
+Second, the baseline uses GM and WM masks obtained from the non-linearly registered images as input to the model, \textit{i.e.}, whole T1-weighted volumes are not fed into the network. \nw{The authors rely on implicit CSF features embedded into WM and GM boundaries without actually incorporating CSF segmentation masks.
+Previous research has shown the relevance of CSF in studying the brain aging process \citep{houston2023aging,may1990cerebrospinal}. \citet{yamada2023aging} have shown the increase in intracranial CSF volume as a result of brain volume reduction with age in healthy subjects as well increase in ventricular CSF volume after 60 years of age.
+Composition changes in CSF volume have also been shown to be associated with AD as well as healthy aging \citep{fjell2010brain}.
+This indicates that CSF volume and composition changes are important indicators to consider when predicting brain age.
+Hence, instead of relying on the implicitly embedded CSF features in GM and WM masks,} the proposed methodology utilizes skull-stripped T1-weighted volumes \nw{that include} GM, WM, and CSF as input to the model.
+Segmentation of GM, WM, and CSF is added as one of the output tasks to the proposed model which also contributes to the interpretability analysis. \nw{The experiments in this work are designed to present an extended evaluation of our recently proposed voxel-level brain age prediction model using a multi-task approach \citep{gianchandani2023}.
+This was done through an evaluation on subjects with underlying neurological disorders, a regional analysis of voxel-level brain age predictions, and an interpretability analysis.}